Detailed Guide: How Many Paragraphs Should an Essay Have?

 Word Count and Paragraph Relationship

-Here’s a rough guide to the number of paragraphs in an essay of a given length.
-The guide assumes an average of 150 words per paragraph.
-Your actual count may differ, depending on your topic and style.
+The guide below assumes an average of about 150 words per paragraph.
+Your actual paragraph count may change depending on topic complexity, citation needs, and writing style.

 General Guidelines for Paragraph Counts by Word Count: